wumeng-econ/wumeng-econ.github.io/_pages/about.md

   image: "../images/charlesriver-evening.jpg"
 ---

 I am a PhD candidate in Economics at Boston University.
-My research field is applied economics, with special interests in development economics and political economy.
+My research field is Applied Economics, with special interests in Development Economics and Political Economy.

-I will graduate in May 2021, and I will be available for interviews at the upcoming 2021 ASSA Annual Meetings.
+I will graduate in May 2022, and I will be available for interviews at the upcoming 2022 ASSA Annual Meetings.